NCAR/DART/observations/obs_converters/NASA_Earthdata/README.rst

 Aqua satellite stopped producing data due to a problem with the rotation of its antenna), at the spatial resolution (nominally 56 and 38 km, respectively) of AMSR-E's C and X bands (6.9 and 10.7 GHz, respectively).

+The LPRM is based on a forward radiative transfer model to retrieve surface soil moisture and vegetation optical depth.
+The land surface temperature is derived separately from the AMSR-E's Ka-band (36.5 GHz).
+A unique feature of this method is that it can be applied at any microwave frequency, making it very suitable to exploit all the available passive microwave data from various satellites.

 Data Source
 -----------